andrewcooke/id3img/README.md

 You can enable debug logging (to stderr) with:

-`python3.3 src/id3img/server.py -l DEBUG /path/to/music`
+`PYTHONPATH=src python3 src/id3img/server.py -l DEBUG /path/to/music`

 Don't forget to open port 6601 (or whatever value you configure with `-p`) in your firewall.